Tokai Sanshi: Strange Encounters with Beautiful Women (『佳人之奇遇』)

-Meiji culture saw that collision of the ancient Confucian tradition with the West's spirit of innovation.
-Oppressed by the old-time political organization, many of the thinking people of Meiji yearned for objectives which perhaps they could not fully comprehend, but which they knew of and wanted because they linked them with the new and wonderful West—independence, freedom, equal rights.
-And it was in Western society, politics, literature, and fine arts that they saw the concrete appearance of their ideals.
-Therefore, the first literary movement which we see in Meiji, the precursor to the succeeding political and then the scientific and social novels, is that of the translation of English and French works...But perhaps most important for the purposes of this article was the translation of political novels such as Coninsby by Benjamin Disraeli in 1884.
-These showed a political, economic and social life which had been seen neither in actuality nor in the literary world in Japan.

 Disraeli’s novels inspired the political novel genre, the purpose of which was to hint at dissatisfaction in Japan and Japanese society by using literature.
 Political novels were: “Often set in foreign countries or ancient times, with an exotic cast of romantic or heroic characters, and written in a melodramatic and bombastic style,…[and] were popular among the young."
 Strange Encounters with Beautiful Women was written in a traditional sinified Japanese style (kanbun 漢文), which included Chinese poems called kanshi (漢詩).
 At this point in Japanese history, there were few women who could read kanbun and thus political novels were directed primarily at male intellectuals and students.